code-disaster/steamworks4j/index.md

 ### Technical limitations

+> Note: with v1.7.0 of *steamworks4j*, the following requirements have been updated.

 #### SDK version

 The prebuilt native libraries of *steamworks4j* are currently compiled with Steamworks SDK **v{{ site.steamworks4j.sdk-version }}**.

 #### Java version

-The Java code compiles with Java 6.
+The Java code compiles with Java language level 7.

 #### Mac OS

 OS X 10.6 and later are supported.

+#### Linux

+Linux 64-bit is supported.
+Support for 32-bit versions has been dropped in *steamworks4j* v1.7.0.

+#### Windows

+Both 32-bit and 64-bit versions are supported.

 ### Copyright notice

 The *steamworks4j* project is released under the MIT license.
-The *steamworks4j* package does not contain any source/header files owned by Valve.
+The *steamworks4j* packages do not contain any source/header files owned by Valve.
 The only files included from the Steamworks SDK are the redistributable steam_api runtime libraries to accompany the prebuilt native libraries.